 Global Care works with SKD Guatemala, whose innovative work in Guatemala City focuses on rescuing children from the streets, and preventing high-risk children taking to the streets.

 Global Care and SKD Guatemala are committed to helping high-risk children in Guatemala by keeping children with their families, wherever possible, rather than delivering permanent residential care.
 An innovative mentoring programme helps build resilience in high-risk children, supports them back into education, and gives them the tools they need, over time, to consider change.
 A day centre, El Centro, gives mentored children a safe space they can use during the day, and opportunities to play and do homework.

 However there are occasions where it is simply not safe for children to go home at night – perhaps their carer is ill in hospital, or the whole family, including mum, need a break from an abusive parent, or a child is at immediate risk of harm from a dangerous or abusive situation.

 In these circumstances, vulnerable children and families can stay at SKD’s Protection Home, which offers short-term emergency accommodation in safety, for two or three nights, or a weekend, while longer-term solutions are found.

 Could you ‘back a bed’ in the Protection Home for vulnerable children?
 Your support will keep a bed ready and available for children and families in urgent need.
-If you give as a regular monthly partner, we will update you annually with stories of children who have benefited from the project.
+If you become a Change-Maker, with a monthly gift to the Protection Home, we will update you annually with stories of children who have benefited from the project.